 Vitamin C, also known as ascorbic acid, has long been known to be critical to our wellbeing.
 It's an essential nutrient required for many processes in the body and must be eaten or supplemented with because it can't be synthesised in the body.
 It plays a key role in bone formation, healthy gums, and wound healing.

-But the bulk of our interest is in Vitamin C as an antioxidant that protect our bodies from free radical damage.
-Vitamin C may assist to:
+But the bulk of our interest is in Vitamin C as an antioxidant that protects our bodies from free radical damage.
+Vitamin C also:

 Vitamin C was first introduced to the world as a way to fight illness in the late 60s, and rather controversially!
-But since then research has observed it helping prevent and reduce the severity of colds, with many becoming a strong advocate for it.
+But since then research has observed it helping prevent and heal colds, with many becoming a strong advocates for it.

-One study examined Vitamin C's role in preventing cold symptoms, recruiting 252 students from ages 18 to 30 to form a test group, and 463 students from ages 18 to 32 to form a control group.
-The researchers tracked the cold symptoms within the test group and compared them to the control group.
-When both groups reported symptoms of a cold, the following was given:
+One study examined Vitamin C's role in preventing cold and flu symptoms, recruiting 252 students from ages 18 to 30 to form a test group, and 463 students from ages 18 to 32 to form a control group.
+The researchers tracked the cold and flu symptoms within the test group and compared them to the control group.
+When both groups reported symptoms of a cold and flu, the following was given:

-In the end, they found the cold symptoms in the test group decreased by 85% in comparison to the control group, following the dose of Vitamin C. The researchers concluded:
+In the end, they found the cold and flu symptoms in the test group decreased by 85% in comparison to the control group, following the dose of Vitamin C. The researchers concluded:

-"Vitamin C in megadoses administered before or after the appearance of cold symptoms relieved and prevented the symptoms in the test population compared with the control group."
+-"Vitamin C in megadoses administered before or after the appearance of cold and flu symptoms relieved and prevented the symptoms in the test population compared with the control group."

-Other research has found that Vitamin C didn't prevent a cold, but did reduce the severity and duration of symptoms during an infection.
+Other research has found that Vitamin C didn't prevent a cold or flu, but did reduce the severity and duration of symptoms during an infection.
 But a review into 31 studies found that 1-2 grams of vitamin C daily did in fact reduce the duration of a cold in children by 18% and 8% in adults.

-So whilst results may vary, and more research required, we can at least expect to see some benefit according to current research in consuming Vitamin C.
+So whilst results may vary, and more research required, we can at least expect to see some benefit according to current research; consuming Vitamin C can only be beneficial.